AdinaScheinfeld/CISC3142/lab3_files/README.md

 - [aggFunctions.h](src/aggFunctions.h) is a header file with function declarations for the functions in [aggFunctions.cpp](src/aggFunctions.cpp).

-- [classes.cpp](src/classes.cpp) contains the functions definitions for the Enrollment class.
+- [classes.cpp](src/classes.cpp) contains the function definitions for the Enrollment class.
 The Enrollment class has 2 constructors, an `updateGrade()` function, a `getID()` function, a `getCourse()` function, a `getGrade()` function, and a `getInstructorId()` function.
-    - One constructor takes a student ID, a course number, and a reference to a group of students stored as a vector, and the other constructor is a default constructor that takes no parameters.
+    - One of the Enrollment class's constructor takes a student ID, a course number, and a reference to a group of students stored as a vector.
+The other constructor is a default constructor which takes no parameters.
     - `updateGrade()` takes a reference to a student object and a string containing a new grade, as input, and updates the student's grade to the grade that was passed in.
     - `updateInstructor()` takes a reference to an instructor object and a string containing a new instructor ID, as input, and updates the student's instructor to the instructor ID that was passed in.
     - `getID()` takes no parameters but prompts the user for a student ID.
 The function performs error checking to ensure that the ID that was passed in is 5 characters long and begins with the letter E, and returns the ID that was passed in.